Honest comparison · updated May 2026

 Does ThoughtMic transcribe as well as SuperWhisper?

-Both run Whisper locally on Apple Silicon.
-Transcription quality is essentially identical — they share the same underlying model architecture.
-ThoughtMic ships Whisper Large V3 Turbo with Metal acceleration.
+Both run open-source speech-to-text locally on Apple Silicon.
+Transcription quality is essentially identical.
+ThoughtMic ships local speech-to-text with Metal acceleration.
 If you can dictate cleanly into one, you can dictate cleanly into the other.

 Is ThoughtMic faster than SuperWhisper?